songdan1988git/Web3-collaboration/grants/speculative/Bullet-Zokrates.md

 ## Additional Information
 ### What work has been done so far?
-try to impletement Bullet-Zokrates based on Bullet-proof refer to Zokrates
+Try to impletement Bullet-Zokrates based on Bullet-proof refer to Zokrates

 ### Have you applied for other grants so far?